andr-ew/eggs/README.md

 is an egg a type of seed?

-a multi-track gesture sequencer for norns, grid, crow, and midi (beta). four tracks of manual, droning, or arquenced pitch, many tunings, midi, just friends communication + slewed pitch & function generators for crow
+a multi-track gesture sequencer for norns, grid, crow, midi, and internal sounds (beta). four tracks of manual, droning, or arquenced pitch, many tunings, midi, just friends communication + slewed pitch & function generators for crow

 a spiritual successor to [synecdoche](https://github.com/andr-ew/prosody?tab=readme-ov-file#synecdoche)